-Truth: Catholic Charities affirms that transparency and accountability will always be pursued in our communication and work.
-Catholic Charities affirms the truth of the intrinsic dignity and worth of the human person as a social being and will witness to our Catholic identity in fulfilling our roles in Church and in society.
+Truth: CCDA affirms that transparency and accountability will always be pursued in our communication and work.
+CCDA affirms the truth of the intrinsic dignity and worth of the human person as a social being and will witness to our Catholic identity in fulfilling our roles in Church and in society.

-Freedom: Catholic Charities affirms that we will always assist our clients, staff and volunteers to live in socially responsible freedom, to exercise their authentic autonomy in light of objective truth and to actualize their inherent potential as beings created in the image and likeness of God.
-Catholic Charities will respect and affirm the autonomy of each organization/entity with whom we are in relationship.
+Freedom: CCDA affirms that we will always assist our clients, staff and volunteers to live in socially responsible freedom, to exercise their authentic autonomy in light of objective truth and to actualize their inherent potential as beings created in the image and likeness of God.
+CCDA will respect and affirm the autonomy of each organization/entity with whom we are in relationship.

-Justice: Catholic Charities affirms that it is a matter of justice that all clients have the right to self-actualization and to reach their potential as beings created in the image and likeness of God.
-Catholic Charities affirms that we will work to achieve greater justice in our communities through our social policy advocacy efforts locally, nationally and internationally.
-Catholic Charities affirms that all contracts and all relationships agreements and stakeholders will be based on norms of justice.
-Catholic Charities affirms that we will work to expand and maintain diversity and excellence in our membership, board, leadership positions and staff.
-Catholic Charities affirms that we will continue to work to help eradicate racism and prejudice within our own organizations and in society at large.
+Justice: CCDA affirms that it is a matter of justice that all clients have the right to self-actualization and to reach their potential as beings created in the image and likeness of God.
+CCDA affirms that we will work to achieve greater justice in our communities through our social policy advocacy efforts - locally, nationally and internationally.
+CCDA affirms that all contracts and agreements and all relationships with stakeholders will be based on norms of justice.
+CCDA affirms that we will work to expand and maintain diversity and excellence in our membership, board, leadership positions and staff.
+CCDA affirms that we will continue to work to help eradicate racism and prejudice within our own organizations and in society at large.

-Love: Catholic Charities affirms that love - caritas - will be the chief identifying characteristic and element of our work and life.
+Love: CCDA affirms that love - caritas - will be the chief identifying characteristic and element of our work and life.